 National Certificates in Engineering (NZQF Level 2-5) take three to four years of work-based assessments and some courses in order to qualify for work as an electrician, fabrication engineer and other engineering trades roles.
-You'll need NCEA Level 1 credits including literacy (English) and numeracy (Maths).
+Entry requirement vary, but you'll need NCEA Level 1 credits including literacy (English) and numeracy (Maths).

 New Zealand Diploma in Engineering (NZQF Level 6) is a two-year diploma qualifying you for work in a variety of engineering jobs.
 Depending on what area you specialise in, you might work as a project manager, CAD draftsperson, electronics technician or design machines.
 You'll need 48 credits at NCEA Level 2, including 12 in each of Maths and Physics.

 The Bachelor of Engineering Technology (NZQF Level 7) is a three-year degree with a strong focus on practical projects, and is offered in a range of specialisations.
 This qualification will open doors to a very wide range of engineering jobs.
 You'll need 42-60 credits at NCEA Level 3, including at least 14 in each of Maths and Physics.

 The Bachelor of Engineering (Honours) (NZQF Level 8) is a four-year degree that combines theoretical knowledge with project work.
 You can specialise in a wide range of areas.
 You'll need at least 60 credits at NCEA Level 3, including 14-18 in each of Maths and Physics (and Chemistry for some specialisations).